Careers Advice Service

 It can be a daunting time preparing for your interview to get to uni - that's why we're on hand to help!
 Any questions, or any concerns you have can be addressed by our friendly careers advisors.
 Just pop in to see us whenever we're available.

 We've also prepared a handy advice document for you to have a read of too, which you can download below.

 Unistats is the official website for comparing UK higher education course data.
 It Includes official data for undergraduate courses on each university and college's satisfaction scores in the National Student Survey, jobs and salaries after study and other key information for prospective students.

 The National Careers Service website provides careers advice and information on a wide range of jobs, training course resources and funding.

 Call 0800 100 900 to speak to an adviser.
 Lines are open from 8am to 10pm, 7 days a week.
 Calls are free from landlines and most mobile numbers.
-Or chat with an adviser using webchat.
-This service is open from 8am to 10pm, 7 days a week.

 Labour Market Information (LMI)